Kiosk-store/Kiosk/docs/DEVELOPER_DOCUMENTATION.md

 <!-- @format -->

-# Developer documentation — Kiosk
+# Developer Documentation — Kiosk

 ## Purpose

-This document provides onboarding and day-to-day guidance for engineers working on `kiosk`.
-It covers environment setup, coding conventions, component guidelines, testing, and deployment steps.
+This document provides onboarding and technical guidance for engineers working on `kiosk`.
+It covers environment setup, routing, component guidelines, dependency rules, and deployment instructions.

-## Local setup
+## Local Setup

 1. Clone the repository and install dependencies: